MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ![Screenshot showing Mark as draft.](media/pull-requests/mark-pr-as-draft.png)

-::: moniker-end

 # [Visual Studio](#tab/visual-studio)

 To set a PR to draft, from the **Pull Requests** view in Team Explorer, right-click the PR and select **Open in browser**.
 On the PR's **Overview** page, select **Mark as draft**.

 # [Azure Command Line](#tab/azure-command-line)

-::: moniker range=">= azure-devops-2020"

 To create a PR as a draft, set the `draft` parameter to `true` when you create the PR.
+(Requires Azure DevOps Server 2020 or later version.)

 For example: